aivisualpro/Devco-CRM/Documentation_Changelog_Knowledgebase.md

   - **Markup Control**: Adjustable bid markup percentage (Default: 30%) that dynamically updates the total margin.
   - **Service Flags**: Checkbox interface to define project scope (Directional Drilling, Potholing, etc.) which saves to the estimate metadata.
   - **Quick Add**: Search fields in "Add Item" modals now **auto-focus** for immediate typing.
+- **Dynamic Header Buttons** (NEW):
+  - **Services**: Shows count of selected services on a blue (#0066FF) background with white text.
+  - **Status**: Icon turns white on reference color background when status is selected.
+  - **Markup %**: Displays percentage with liquid fill animation that rises based on value, with color gradient from light blue to dark navy.
+  - **Fringe Rate**: Icon turns white on reference color background when rate is selected.
 - **Legacy Sync**: Built-in compatibility layer that synchronizes changes to the existing AppSheet backend to ensure data consistency across platforms.

 #### 2. Proposal & Template Engine